tap52384/devoted-transportation-llc/README.md

 To style an SVG, it's best to include it inline.
 Make sure the SVG has primitives (rect, circle, path) included.
+- Also, make sure to [validate your SVG](https://validator.w3.org/)